nickjourjine/cheap-ultrasonic-speaker/README.md

 ## Acknowledgements

-Thank you to Ralph Peterson, who was extremely helpful with puttin this system together.
+Thank you to Ralph Peterson, who was extremely helpful with getting this system to work.